overview

 - To support future store expansion, the Company made a number of infrastructure investments in 2014 and 2015, including the acquisition of its New York Buying Office property and the opening of two new distribution centers in South Carolina and California.

 - Ross Dress for Less continued its expansion in both existing and newer markets.
-By the end of 2017, Ross operated a total of 149 locations in the states of Illinois, Indiana, Iowa, Kansas, Kentucky, Missouri, North and South Dakota, and Wisconsin.
+By the end of 2017, Ross operated a total of 149 locations in newer markets including the states of Illinois, Indiana, Iowa, Kansas, Kentucky, Missouri, North and South Dakota, and Wisconsin.

 - In 2018, based on internal research, the Company increased its long-term store target to 2,400 locations across the country for Ross Dress for Less and that dd’s DISCOUNTS can become a chain of approximately 600 stores.

 - In 2020, the Company’s operations and financial results reflected the challenges caused by the COVID-19 pandemic.
-Sales declined to $12.5 billion as we closed our operations for a portion of the year, consumers were less hesitant to shop brick and mortar stores during the health crisis, and we were subject to mandated occupancy and operating hour restrictions once we reopened stores.
+Sales declined to $12.5 billion as operations were closed for a portion of the year, consumers were hesitant to shop brick-and-mortar stores during the health crisis, and stores were subject to mandated occupancy and operating hour restrictions once stores reopened.
 Store growth moderated to 66 new openings given the uncertainty caused by COVID.
 That said, the Company exited the year in a solid financial foundation with $4.8 billion in cash.